pizzeys/payday/README.md

       end
     end

 Be sure to restart your server after you edit the mime_types initializer.
-The updating setting won't take effect until you do.
+The updated setting won't take effect until you do.

 Examples
 ===